SNHU-CS/CS-330/module04/mod4_tutorials.md

-## Section 4-3: Controlling the Camera with the Keyboard
+## Section 4-3: Controlling the Camera With the Keyboard

 The code for this section ([tut_04_03.cpp](./tut_04_03.cpp)) demonstrates how to do the following: